ai22ai22/mtk/SDK_V4.2.0/project/mt2523_hdk/apps/iot_sdk_demo/readme.txt

 @par Overview
   - Application description
-    - This application demonstrates seven key features of the LinkIt 2523 HDK with UI.
+    - This application demonstrates six key features of the LinkIt 2523 HDK with UI.
   - Application features
     - GNSS.
 Measures and displays location information continuously.